ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/reading-analog-input.md

 header: no
 breadcrumb: true
 categories: [arduino, iot, maker, javascript, node.js, johnny-five]
-collection: "arduino-101"
-permalink: "/device/arduino/reading-analog-input"
+permalink: /device/arduino/reading-analog-input/
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](../getting-started) section.
+If you haven't already done so, please follow the instructions in ['Getting Started'](../getting-started/) section.

-### Table of Contents
-*  Auto generated table of contents
-{:toc}

 In this lab you will use two resistors - a static resistor and a variable resistor - to create a voltage divider that enables you to effectively understand the intensity of light detected by a photoresistor - essentially a light meter.
 In the previous lesson you learned how to send OUTPUT and in this lesson you will learn to collect INPUT.